Aircraft Pilots

 American pilots

-However, the Americans were able to vastly expand their training program, in part because they had a much larger pool of qualified pilot candidates to draw on.
+Once war broke out, the Americans were able to vastly expand their training program, in part because they had a much larger pool of qualified pilot candidates to draw on.
 It was estimated that 500,000 men in the U.S. had the necessary aptitude to become pilots, although arbitrary eligibility requirements cut this figure to a total of 193,400 pilots trained during the war.
 These included 35,000 U.S. Army fighter pilots.
 By contrast, the Japanese graduated just 46,000 pilots.
 The Americans also had a policy of rotating experienced pilots out of combat units into training units before combat fatigue made them careless.
 There were experiments with training noncommissioned pilots, but eventually the experiment was abandoned and most of the pilots involved received their commissions.

-With seizable numbers of reserve pilots and a large training program, and with the new Essex carriers not due to start joining the fleet until late 1943, the American Navy actually increased its training requirements.
+With sizable numbers of reserve pilots and a large training program, and with the new Essex carriers not due to start joining the fleet until late 1943, the American Navy actually increased its training requirements.
 The pilots who manned the new carriers all had a minimum of two year’s training and 500 hours’ flight time.
 Replacement Air Groups (RAGs) were established from 1 April 1944 to put the final polish on pilots.
 Eventually four RAGs were established: two in the Pacific and one each on the East and West Coasts.

 Prior to the attack on Pearl Harbor, the U.S. Army gave its fighter pilots solid aviation training, but almost none in gunnery.
 Pilots arriving at Wheeler Field had 200 to 300 hours flight time, but some had never fired a weapon.
-Because the Army required large numbers of pilots for the European theater, it never attempted as thorough of training as the Navy.
+Most of the flight leaders on Oahu had close to 1000 hours of flying time and the younger pilots averaged 500 to 600 hours of flying time.
+However, because the Army required large numbers of pilots for the European theater, it never attempted as thorough of training as the Navy.
 Quantity had to be emphasized over quality throughout the war, and an Army Air Force pilot won his wings in just 9 months with about 200 hours' flight time.
-Basic training typically began with in the Stearman PT-17, a biplane trainer, and continued in the Vultee BT-13/15 monoplane trainer.
-Advanced training took place in the legendary T-6 Texan and was followed by assignment to an operational unit.
-However, in December 1942 the Army Air Force organized Fighter Replacement Training Units (FRTUs) where new fighter pilots polished their skills for two months.
-In some cases, training was much better: P-38 pilots were selected on the basis of highly competitive mock dogfights after 350 hour’s flight time.
-In other respects, Army policies resembled those of the Navy.
+The decision to drop the requirement of two years' college for pilot candidates increased the trainee pool fivefold.
+Budiansky (2013) has criticized pilot training early in the war, in which civilian flight trainers contracted to give basic training were often given training scripts that pilot candidates found almost useless.

 Tactics